mcluseau/kingress/README.md

     	The address of the Kubernetes API server -namespace string
     	Namespace (defaults to all)
+  -pprof-cpu string
+    	Enable CPU profiling to this file
   -resync-period duration
     	Period between full resyncs with Kubernetes (default 10m0s) -selector string